zjhe02/CRSDUN/README.md

 bash test.sh
 ```

-The reconstructed HSIs and segmentation results will be output into `./exp/CRSDUN_test/
+The reconstructed HSIs and segmentation results will be output into `./exp/CRSDUN_test/`

 ## Acknowledgements

-Our code and dataset is based on following works, thanks for their generous open source:
+Our code and dataset are based on the following works, thanks to their generous open source:

 - [MST](https://github.com/caiyuanhao1998/MST)
 - [Hyplex](https://github.com/makamoa/hyplex)